DevelopNumericalLibraryForSupercomputer/PyQC/README.md

 The python based quantum chemistry program.

 Currently, only the RHF-based EOM-CCSD program is made and the program is tested with c++ based einsum routine.
-This version moved some permuations into Hbar file, thus the einsum operations are reduced.

-To run the program, c++ einsum is needed, or change es.c_einsum to numpy.einsum.
+In this version, some permuations needed in sigma vector are done when the Hbar files are generated, thus the number of einsum operation is reduced in the EOM-CCSD iteration.

+This program needs c++ einsum, or one can simply change 'es.c_einsum' to 'np.einsum' for the use of the conventional einsum routine.
+To run this program, type following in the command line. python EOMCCSD.py

 The Hbar routine and other examples will be added in future.